 • Support e-mobility in the vehicle fleet

 The entire company committed itself to a long-term sustainability strategy as long ago as 2009.
-By 2050, Konica Minolta wants to reduce its greenhouse gas emissions compared to 2005 by 80%.
+By 2050, greenhouse gas emissions should be net zero.

 Sustainability requires a lot of fellow campaigners